 “No, no, I rented it from the other Manuel, the one that married the sister of Pedro who worked at the milk factory.”

 “Ahh, Pedro, right.
 I saw him the other day, down at the market.
 He was with Joe.”

 “No, no, Joe the mason.
 He’s the one that rebuilt my sister’s fence.”

 “Was it Tony’s cow?
 He lets those things graze all over the place.”

 “Yes.
 Maria in the small house with the nice Jesus tiles across the street recognized the cow.”

-For the first time in the trip, the local hospitality led me to be incapable of safely navigating the streets of Sao Miguel, so Ana took the drivers seat, grab the stick shift and peeled off down the road.
-Ana claims she doesn’t know how to drive a manual transmission car, but she sure does, but just doesn’t like it much.
+For the first time in the trip, the local hospitality led me to be incapable of safely navigating the streets of Sao Miguel, so Ana took the driver’s seat, grabbed the stick shift and peeled off down the road.
+Ana claims she doesn’t know how to drive a manual transmission car, but she sure does - just doesn’t like it much.
 I did the co-piloting, pulling the emergency brake at the required times, flipping through radio stations, and navigating the roadways to her aunt’s place.
-Sadly, she was not home, and even after polling several of the neighbours, we couldn’t track her down so we drove back to Manuel’s house to take a breather and consider our next move.
+Sadly, she was not home, and even after polling several of the neighbours, we couldn’t find her, so we drove back to Manuel’s house to take a breather and consider our next move.

 The whole family showed up for our final night, and we enjoyed an incredibly delicious meal of eel stew, as well a huge pot of calde verde (kale soup) that Natercia made.
 This was all late on a Sunday night, when everybody had to go back to school and work the next day.
 This is what makes the Azores so special to us.